 Being honest, as promised:

-- You need Windows or iOS.
+• You need iOS.
 Superwhisper covers Mac, Windows, and iPhone.
-Infina is Mac-only, full stop.
+Infina covers Mac and Windows, but there is no phone app.

 If most of those describe you, Superwhisper is the right buy, and $249.99 once still beats a lifetime of subscriptions.
 And if neither app feels right, we rounded up the best Superwhisper alternatives too.